tripal/tripal_doc/docs/dev_guide/module_dev/fields/types.rst

     return $settings + parent::defaultFieldSettings();
   }

-Then you would need to expand the schema definition for this field in ``config/schema/mymodule.schema.yml`` like this:
+Then you would need to expand the schema definition for this field in ``config/schema/mymodule.schema.yml`` as shown below:

 .. code-block:: yaml